aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2020/aspose-words-for-net-20-4-release-notes/_index.md

 For the Advanced mode to work correctly, it is necessary that the scale in the system be set to 100%.

-The following table demonstrates the differences between the modes:
+The following table shows the differences between the modes:

 |The effect|Basic|Advanced|
 | :- | :- | :- |